 But here we are.

-When theaters went dark here in New Jersey in March, I had a weird feeling that the shutdown could potentially change how consumers watch movies forever.
+When theaters went dark here in New Jersey in March 2020, I had a weird feeling that the shutdown could potentially change how consumers watch movies forever.
 Streaming offers a degree of choice that theaters can never offer and who wants to check their iPhone every five minutes to make sure the kids have not burned down the house while you enjoy a movie?

 The same shows they would have watched even with the theaters wide open and running at full capacity during the summer and into the holiday season.

-There is no question that the situation has forced Disney to pivot and focus more on the streaming side of the business – which makes perfect sense considering the scale of their library and the popularity of the Marvel MCU, Star Wars, and almost a century of classic films and cartoons.
+There is no question that the situation forced Disney to pivot and focus more on the streaming side of the business – which makes perfect sense considering the scale of their library and the popularity of the Marvel MCU, Star Wars, and almost a century of classic films and cartoons.

 The experience was weird.
+For all of us.